781flyingdutchman/background_downloader/README.md

       BackgroundDownloadTask(url: 'https://google.com', filename: 'google.html'));
 ```

-Note that success only refers to the enqueing of the download task, not its result, which must be monitored via the downloadStatusCallback.
+Note that success only refers to the enqueueing of the download task, not its result, which must be monitored via the `downloadStatusCallback`.
 It will receive an update with status `DownloadTaskStatus.running`, followed by a status update with the result (e.g. `DownloadTaskStatus.complete` or `DownloadTaskStatus.failed`).

 ## Location of the downloaded file

 The `filename` of the task refers to the filename without directory.
 To store the task in a specific directory, add the `directory` parameter to the task.
 That directory is relative to the base directory, so cannot start with a `/`.
-By default, the base directory is the directory returned by the call to `getApplicationDocumentsDirectory()`, but this can be changed by also passing a `baseDirectory` parameter (`BaseDirectory.temporary` for the directory returned by `getTemporaryDirectory()` and `BaseDirectory.applicationSupport` for the directory returned by `getApplicationSupportDirectory()` whis is only supported on iOS).
+By default, the base directory is the directory returned by the call to `getApplicationDocumentsDirectory()`, but this can be changed by also passing a `baseDirectory` parameter (`BaseDirectory.temporary` for the directory returned by `getTemporaryDirectory()` and `BaseDirectory.applicationSupport` for the directory returned by `getApplicationSupportDirectory()` which is only supported on iOS).

 So, to store a file named 'testfile.txt' in the documents directory, subdirectory 'my/subdir', define the task as follows:
 ```